shreyasharma87/shreya-sharma/README.md

 Aspiring data scientist with a strong foundation in mathematics, statistics, and computational thinking.
 Skilled in Python programming and analytical problem-solving, with a keen interest in applying data-driven insights to solve real-world challenges.
 Highly motivated, adaptable, and eager to learn emerging technologies in the field of data science

 PERSONAL INFORMATION
+  Address:
-  Address: Kangra, Himachal Pradesh, India, Kangra,
+  Kangra, Himachal Pradesh, India, Kangra,
   Nationality:

-  Driving License:
+  Indian

+  Hobbies:
-  Hobbies: Reading fictional books
+  Reading fictional books

   Travelling

   Listening Music

 SOCIAL PROFILES
   * LinkedIn: https://in.linkedin.com/in/shreya-sharma-245a18367